Gunther5kevo/lobby/README.md

 - Neutral color palette with subtle accents
 - Clear typography and spacing
 - Mobile-first usability
-- Familiar messaging patterns to reduce learning curve
+- Familiar messaging patterns to reduce the learning curve

 The design avoids neon or cyberpunk aesthetics and instead aims for a professional, realistic application interface.

----

-## Potential Technology Stack

-Frontend:
-- React or React Native
-- Tailwind CSS or modern component libraries

-Backend:
-- Supabase or Firebase for authentication and data storage
-- Real-time messaging infrastructure

-Media:
-- Cloud storage for image and clip sharing

-Notifications:
-- Push notification system for messages, invites, and group activity

 ---